taqyss/EcoSynergy/README.md

 ---

 ### **1. Repository Setup**
-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine (move to your desired folder for the project using cd *filepath*):
    ```bash
    git clone https://github.com/taqyss/EcoSynergy.git
    ```